How To Find Advisors For Your Startup

 If it’s a new domain for me I’ll typically do a bunch of online research before reaching out to possible advisors to get enough context that I can ask pointed questions.

-Once I have some idea of the space I’m trying to learn I look for experts.
-I'll find these just by browsing LinkedIn, typically searching for employees or founders who work at companies that do the thing I want to learn about really well.
+Once I have some idea of the space, I start looking for experts.
+I'll find these just by browsing LinkedIn, typically searching for employees or founders who are in the role I'm learning about. e.g. If I'm learning about sales I'll look for people with titles like VP sales, Director of Sales or Sales Manager.

 I usually identify 5-10 people who are a good fit and reach out to them on LinkedIn.
 The response rate will vary wildly based on the quality of your outreach.
-You should spend at least 10-30min researching the person - reading any blog posts they've written, looking at the companies they worked at and what they do in their spare time.
-In the reach out I've found you should strike the right balance between being broad and being specific.
-I typically use a phrase like "I'd love to get your advice on [topic]" and then give them a little context on why.
+I spend at least 10min researching each person - reading blog posts they've written, looking at the companies they worked at and what they do in their spare time.

 Before a chat

-I write down a set of hypotheses.
-Essentially these hypotheses are what I’m expecting that particular person to say, based on what I understand about them and the topic.
-Writing these hypotheses down is a great way of thinking through the subject matter and aids you massively when reflecting on the conversation.
-Where where you wrong?
-What assumptions did you make that proved to be false?
-Do you agree with the reasoning the advisors provided.
+I spend 30min write down a set of hypotheses.
+Essentially these hypotheses are what I’m expecting that particular person to say, based on what I understand about them and the problem I'm dealing with.
+Writing these hypotheses down is an excellent way of thinking through the subject matter and aids you massively when reflecting on the conversation.
+It gives you the opportunity to be surprised, rather than just nodding along.

 Having the conversation

 The advisor should be talking 80% of the time.
-It’s important to give her some context, but don’t overdo it in the initial chat.
+It’s essential to give her some context, but don’t overdo it in the initial chat.

 Asking Googleable questions is a surefire way to irritate the advisor.
 When you find yourself asking broad questions like “How do you raise funding for an early stage startup” your alarm bells should go off.
 There are hundreds of amazing articles, books and videos that answer questions like that.
 A better question would be much more specific to the advisor you’re talking to, like “How much traction did you have when you raised your first round?
-What kind of questions did investors ask you about your traction?”.
+What kind of questions did investors ask you about your customer base at the time?”.

-Your goal is to understand their world as much as possible, not to get advice on yours.
-After the chat you should reflect on what they said and determine what you can apply to your situation or not.
+You should strive to understand their world as much as possible, not to get advice on yours.
+After the chat you can reflect on what they said and determine what actually applies to your situation.

 In terms of mindset: I found it best to assume that most of what I think is wrong - and my job in the chat is to find out where I’m wrong as quickly as possible.
 When you encounter an idea that seems counter-intuitive or wrong, lean into it.
-Remember, you don’t need to do actually implement any of what she’s talking about.
-Instead of writing the other person off as being wrong, try figure out why they’re right.
+Remember, you don’t need to actually implement any of what they're talking about.
+So don't be afraid of entertaining crazy-seeming ideas.

 I usually take a few notes during my chats and would recommend you do the same.
 However, be careful of focusing too much on note-taking and not enough on the conversation.
-The flow of the conversation is critical and you want it to feel natural - so only write down key points and rather focus on the other person.
+The flow of the conversation is critical and you want it to feel natural.

 A bonus to aim for is examples of pieces of work.
 For instance, if they’re talking about an operations report that’s critical to their business ask if you could get a copy.
 There’s often so much knowledge embedded in pieces of work!